lucaong/cubdb/README.md

 `CubDB` is an embedded key-value database written in the Elixir language.
 It runs locally, it is schema-less, and backed by a single file.

-Head to the [API reference](https://hexdocs.pm/cubdb/CubDB.html) for usage details, or read the [Frequently Asked Questions](https://hexdocs.pm/cubdb/faq.html) and [How To section](https://hexdocs.pm/cubdb/howto.html) for more information.
+Head to the [API reference](https://hexdocs.pm/cubdb/CubDB.html) for usage details, or read the [Frequently Asked Questions](https://hexdocs.pm/cubdb/faq.html) and the [How To section](https://hexdocs.pm/cubdb/howto.html) for more information.

 ## Features